Written by Joshua Malin

 Laser eye surgery is a medical procedure where an ophthalmologist (a specialist eye surgeon) uses a computer-controlled excimer laser to reshape the surface of your eye.
 It’s used to correct or improve eyesight issues like:

 There are health funds that will pay a benefit towards laser eye surgery on some of their extras policies.
-Keep in mind that these benefits are usually on the higher levels of health cover, involve waiting periods and don’t always cover the full cost of the procedure.
+Keep in mind that these benefits are usually on the higher levels of cover, involve waiting periods and don’t always cover the full cost of the procedure.

 LASIK (laser-assisted in situ keratomileusis) eye surgery is a type of laser vision correction where a surgeon uses a laser to create a thin flap of superficial cornea, which they then fold back.5 The surgeon uses the laser to reshape your corneal tissue to treat your eye condition.
 Afterwards, they place the cornea flap back down, which adheres itself naturally.